-Operator: Your next question comes from Luke Hannan.
+Your next question comes from Luke Hannan.
 Please go ahead.

 Thanks.
-I know we're just past the hour here, so I'll keep it to one question.
-Michael, you had sort of answered it in your last response there.
-But, Dennis, I'm curious if you can share.
-So, some of these new margin enhancement initiatives that you're now going to be able to explore within the new Pork Company going forward.
-I mean, is it possible at all to get some of those underway even before this split actually happens or is it just going to be after that vote and the close happens that maybe some of those newer initiatives that you might be able to pursue will take place?
+I know we're just past the hour here, so I'll keep it to the one question.
+Michael, you had sort of answered it in your last response there, but Dennis, I'm curious if you can share, so some of these new margin enhancement initiatives that you're now going to be able to explore within the new pork company going forward, I mean is it possible at all to get some of those underway even before this split actually happens?
+Or is it just going to be after that vote and the close happens that maybe some of those newer initiatives that you might be able to pursue will take place?

-Yeah.
-So, the answer is it's already underway, especially some of the longer-term conversations that have to happen.
-And maybe to touch back on the conversation or the questions Michael just answered.
-In my mind, the reason I wouldn't sell it or maybe the reason why I moved up here is because I believe too much in the future.
-We talked about typical commodity cycles that impact this business, but the pure dysfunction, if we use the word Michael used, over the last few years is that we're recovering from plus the latent capacity that I already described and numerous investment opportunities from small to large that span the range of things like automation in our plants and software automation through some of our process, as well as capacity expansion for things that we are currently selling to middlemen that sell to our customers.

-So, relatively low risk return is why I think that the future is really bright here, that we finally get some tailwinds behind us.
-We get on our feet and get sort of our balance sheet under control, and then the next few years will be really remarkable.
+So the answer is it's already underway, especially some of the longer-term conversations that have to happen.
+And maybe to touch back on the conversation or the question Michael just answered, in my mind, the reason I wouldn't sell it, or maybe the reason why I moved up here, is because I believe too much in the future.
+We talked about typical commodity cycles that impact this business, but the pure dysfunction, to use the word Michael used, over the last few years that we're recovering from, plus the latent capacity I already described and numerous investment opportunities from small to large that span the range of things like automation in our plants and software automation through some of our process as well as capacity expansion for things that we are currently selling to middlemen that sell to our customers, so relatively low risk/return is why I think that the future is really bright here, that we finally get some tailwinds behind us, we get on our feet and get sort of our balance sheet under control, and then the next few years would be really remarkable.